Hertility-Health/hertility-technical-test/README.md

  git clone https://github.com/Hertility-Health/hertility-technical-test.git
  ```

 You will now need two terminals open at the same time to run the development environment.
-One to run the frontend and one to run the backend.
+One to run the frontend react app and one to run the backend express server.

 #### Terminal #1
 1. cd into the `frontend` directory